octo-technology/OpenTezos/docs/tezos-basics/intro_to_operation.md

 The role of the _counter_ field is to prevent replay attacks.
 An operation is only valid if the contract's counter is equal to the operation's counter.
 Once a operation is applied, the counter increases by one, preventing the operation from being reused.

 The operation also includes the block hash of a recent block that the client considers valid.
 If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include such operations, making the fork obviously fake.
-This last line of defense is named TAPOS, it is a system to prevent long reorganizations but not a very good system to prevent short term double spending.
+This last line of defense is named TAPOS which is a statistical detection of long term attacks based on the fraction of coins being moved.
+This kind of system prevents long reorganizations but are not efficient with short term double spending.

 Currently the network tezos has a speed of 40 tps (operation per second) and an operation time of 30 minutes [[2]](https://opentezos.com/tezos-basics/intro_to_operation#reference).
 This speed may vary with future protocols.
 The operation time is the time it takes for an operation to be considered secure.
 For example, bitcoin can process 7 tps and an operation time of 60 minutes.